 Using Job Daily

 The Job Daily editor displays a list of schedule dates, schedules, and jobs.
-Select a schedule date, schedule, and job to modify the job details.
+Select a schedule date, a schedule, and a job to view and modify that job's daily details.

 Job Daily Toolbar

-Job Daily procedures from within the Daily Maintenance view:
+The following procedures are available from within the Daily Maintenance view.

 Glossary